-Securing your Construction Site over the Christmas Period
+Securing your Site over the Christmas Period

 As the holiday season approaches, it is important for construction contractors to ensure the security of their job sites.
-As the festive break tends to bring increased risks to construction sites left unattended.
+As the festive break often brings increased risks to construction sites left unattended.
 According to insurer Allianz Cornhill, theft alone costs the industry £800M a year.
 This is especially prevalent when sites are left unattended over Christmas with many sites closing for up to 2-weeks.
 The last thing anyone in the industry wants to hear during their time off is that their site has been broken into, vandalised, and had valuable tools and equipment stolen from it.
 However, on-site theft is not the only concern, with unauthorised site access presenting several other dangers, such as injury or potential risk of life for those involved.

 Unfortunately, on-site theft within the industry is rising, with opportunistic thieves and organised groups targeting construction sites.
 It is up to Site Managers to ensure their site is both safe and secure.
 Therefore, it is recommended that you keep up to date with the latest useful guidance from the Health and Safety Executive and National Business Crime Center on construction site security.